 Gradually increase the fees.

 Another fairly obvious step – once you’ve established yourself as somebody with a good number of professional quality photographs behind them, then you can start to crank up the fees.
+For a full explanation on how to price photo jobs, click here.

 This will then become a constant process throughout the rest of your life.
 You gradually crank up the fees over the course of 2 to 3 years, eventually reaching a point where you start to get turned down from jobs.
 Then you drop it back down a little bit until you’re landing as many gigs as you were before you raised it, stay at that point for a few months and then start to crank it up little by little again.